 For background: Guthrie told police she felt harassed after several heated interactions with Elliott in the summer of 2012.
-Even after she blocked him, he continued to barrage her with tweets, and made it clear he had detailed knowledge of the neighbourhood she lived in.
+Even after she blocked him, he continued to barrage her with tweets and made it clear he had detailed knowledge of the neighborhood she lived in.
 He would also co-opt hashtags she invented, aggressively inserting himself into conversations about her organization Women in Toronto Politics.
 (Full disclosure: I know Guthrie through Toronto's relatively small feminist circles, I admire her work, and we are friendly when we see each other both online and in person).

-Meanwhile, Reilly was "concerned" because of extensive and misogynistic tweets from Elliott, and because he tweeted about the scene at the Cadillac Lounge, a popular bar in Toronto's Parkdale neighbourhood, on a night when she was there.
+Meanwhile, Reilly was "concerned" because of extensive and misogynistic tweets from Elliott, and because he tweeted about the scene at the Cadillac Lounge, a popular bar in Toronto's Parkdale neighborhood, on a night when she was there.

 Both women blocked Elliott and told him not to contact them further.

 Back to the verdict: In order for Elliott to be found guilty, it had to be proven that he knew he was harassing the women, and that they were fearful as a result.
 It also had to be proven that their fear was reasonable.

 Knazan decided that Elliott was not aware he was harassing Guthrie, and that her fear was not reasonable.
 He decided that Elliott did know he was harassing Reilly.

 But she didn't explicitly testify that she was "fearful"—instead, she said she was "concerned."
 Because of that, and because he deemed her fear unreasonable anyway, the charges against Elliott were dismissed.